The Grassroots Challenge with Ulster Wildlife

 Award activities for wildlife and the environment

-* Volunteering section – Currently grants of up to £100 can be requested towards the costs of group volunteering activities.
+- Group volunteer activities- £100 can be requested towards the costs of group volunteering activities.
 Activities could include building bird boxes, planting trees, creating a wildlife garden, creating community artwork, cleaning up a local beach or linking in with what other organisations are doing locally.

-* Residential section – We are currently running a Gold Residential at Ardaluin House in County Down from 30th October to 3rd November 2017 in partnership with Belfast Activity Centre.
+Residential section – We run a Gold Residential at Ardaluin House in County Down in partnership with Belfast Activity Centre.
 This will include wildlife and outdoor education activities, including trekking, climbing, woodwork, bushcraft and team-building games.

 The Grassroots Challenge will run over 5 years from January 2016 to 2020.
 The project will bring the great outdoors to life for 5000 young people, aged 11-24, through Young Farmers’ Clubs of Ulster, The Duke of Edinburgh’s Award and Special Schools across Northern Ireland.
 A range of partner organisations are involved in helping to deliver the project, including Keep NI Beautiful, Northern Ireland Environment Link and Lantra.